packfire-archived/books/starter-guide.md

 	    - param1
 	    - param2

-The service can then be loaded from the service bucket through `$this->service('serviceName')`.
+The service can then be loaded from the service bucket through `$this->service('serviceName')` in your controller or view.
 Any service loaded into the bucket that requires the use of the bucket will be provided the access to do so.

 ###<a name="guide-configure-5"></a>routing.yml Configuration File
 You can manage all your URL route definitions in the `routing.yml` configuration file.
 An example of a route entry in the routing configuration file: